dhruv-pandit/climate-econometrics/REPLICATION.md

 ---

-For any further assistance, please open an issue in the repository or contact [dhruvpandit@aln.iseg.ulisboa.pt].
+For any further assistance, please open an issue in the repository or contact [dpandit@novaims.unl.pt].

 Happy replicating!